A specimen plant under quiet institutional light

 PlantWay.

-Most logistics systems are designed around standard freight.
-PlantWay explores what happens when the cargo is alive — when airflow, temperature, dwell times and freshness windows become part of the system itself.
+To make the movement of living systems safer, more intelligent and more sustainable.
+Most logistics is built for standard freight.
+PlantWay is built for cargo that is alive — where airflow, temperature, dwell time and freshness windows are part of the system itself.

 • 01